 Hugo - Best meeting notes app

-For iOS (beta) and in your web browser, with Android, iPadOS, and macOS on the horizon
+For iOS and in your web browser.
+(Android, iPadOS, and macOS are on the horizon)

 Plenty of note-taking apps are good generally-speaking, but taking notes in meetings poses some unique challenges.
 Fortunately, Hugo is purpose-built for meeting notes at work.